-Project Lead - Marla Blagg Requested Allocation - \$19,170 Minimum Requested Allocation - \$19,170
+Project Lead - Marla Blagg Requested Allocation - \$19,170 Minimum Request - \$19,170 Suggested Allocation - \$19,170 Estimated Project Time 6 Months

 The four (4) field carts that are currently located in the Transbay Tube need replacing as they are unreliable, difficult to maintain and obtain replacement parts, thereby are inadequate for current and/or future activities.
+This project will provide the 2 field carts located in Oakland.
 The carts are used exclusively for the fire departments.

 BART will not be seeking any additional funding for training, as the vendor would be responsible for providing training.
 BART staff will then provide training to local fire departments and other agencies.
-The optimal training time for fire departments is to include it in the existing communication equipment drills which are conducted monthly.
+The optimal training time for fire departments will be included during the existing communication equipment drills conducted monthly.